Curvature identities on almost Hermitian manifolds and applications

-Finally, by the help of the curvature identities, we obtain the following two properties of nearly K\"ahler manifolds. \begin{thm} Let $(M,J,g)$ be a nearly K\"ahler manifold.
-Then, if the Ricci curvature of the canonical connection is positive definite or negative definite at some point, then the manifold must be K\"ahler. \end{thm} \begin{thm} Let $(M^6,J,g)$ be a non-K\"ahler nearly K\"ahler manifold.
+Finally, by the help of the curvature identities, we obtain the following integrability of nearly K\"ahler manifolds. \begin{thm} Let $(M,J,g)$ be a nearly K\"ahler manifold.
+If the Ricci curvature of the canonical connection is positive definite or negative definite at some point, then the manifold must be K\"ahler. \end{thm} \begin{thm} Let $(M^6,J,g)$ be a strictly nearly K\"ahler manifold.
 Then $R_{i\bj}=0$ for all $i$ and $j$. \end{thm}

-The study of nearly K\"ahler manifolds was initiated by A. Gray in the 70's of the last century.
-In \cite{Gray2,Gray3,Gray4}, Gray intensively studied the structure of nearly K\"ahler manifolds.
-In \cite{Gray4}, Gray proposed a conjecture that any homogenous nearly K\"ahler manifold must be 3-symmetric.
-The conjecture was reduced to six dimensional case by Nagy \cite{Na1} and finally solved by Butruille \cite{B}.
-However, this is not the end of the story.
-All the known examples of compact strictly nearly K\"ahler manifolds are 3-symmetric.
-So, it was conjectured by Butruille \cite{B} that all compact strictly nearly K\"ahler manifolds are 3-symmetric.
-It is really an interesting and important problem to find out all the six dimensional strictly nearly K\"ahler manifolds.
+Here, a strictly nearly K\"ahler manifold is a nearly K\"ahler manifold that is not K\"ahler.
+By the last theorem, it may be natural to view a six dimensional strictly nearly K\"ahler manifold, such as $\mathbb{S}^6$, as an extension of Calabi-Yau manifolds.
+Moreover, as a corollary, we reproduce the well-known result of Gray \cite{Gray2} that any six dimensional strictly nearly K\"ahler manifold is Einstein as a Riemannian manifold.